Personal Tax Reforms Review

 These reforms aim to provide equal rights of access to tax information, and creates joint and several liabilities for the payment of outstanding taxes, except for where couples have opted for individual assessment.

-The Panel will consider the disparities in the level of taxation presented to families under the different tax regimes proposed, the administrative effects of the Personal Tax Reforms on tax collection, and the fiscal soundness of the reforms and their potential impacts on revenue raising.
+The Panel have considered the disparities in the level of taxation presented to families under the different tax regimes proposed, the administrative effects of the Personal Tax Reforms on tax collection, and the fiscal soundness of the reforms and their potential impacts on revenue raising.

-The Panel intends to hold a public hearing with the Minister for Treasury & Resources and seek the views of Industry Experts to collect evidence and insight into these reforms.
+The Panel intends held a public hearing with the Minister for Treasury & Resources and sought the views of Industry Experts to collect evidence and insight into these reforms.
+A comments paper has been published, outlining the work the Panel has undertaken and their conclusions.

 The Panel is currently gathering evidence for its review.